danielssonn/ethTO/README.md

   - Tokens need to be swapped around, also by the user
   - It is so easy to make a mistake, lose out on an opportunity, or simply get discouraged

-### Product
+## Product

-- Cross-chain NFT renting experience
+- Cross chain NFT renting experience
 - With simple and straightforward UX, without wallet juggling
 - No matter what chain and which wallet or tokens you have
-- You can list and rent NFTs on multiple chains, without the multi chain hassle
+- You can list and rent NFTs on multiple chains without the multi-chain hassle
-- At the end of the reantal period, the NFT can be:
+- At the end of the rental period, the NFT can be:
-    - automatically returned (future)
+  - Automatically returned (future)
-    - forfeited and collateral returned to the lender (future)
+  - Forfeited and collateral returned to the Lender (future)

-### UX inspiration
+## UX inspiration

-- We didn't want to use the typical grid-based listings
+- We didn’t want to use the typical grid-based listings
 - Our UX concept is that of Arrivals and Departures boards at airports
 - We think this might provide novel engagement for users
   - Instantly knowing what NFTs are new and incoming
   - Instantly knowing which rented NFTs will be returned soon
   - Driving engagement

-### Technical Implementation
+## Technical Implementation

-- We have created NFT renting contracts for lenders and renters
+- We have created NFT renting contracts for Lenders and Renters
 - We have deployed the contracts on Polygon and Avalanche
-- Mixed in some Axelar magic to make the contracts **cross-chain BFF!**
+- Mixed in some Axelar magic to make the contracts **cross chain BFF!**
   - Axelar GMP enables communication among NFTMarket contracts across chains
-  - Axelar also enables seamless transfer of the NFT from lender to renter accross chains
+  - Axelar also enables seamless transfer of the NFT from Lender to Renter across chains
   - [Mumbai Polygonscan](https://mumbai.polygonscan.com/address/0x8c787c95e9f1bbc6153336571b7ab58cd57ad98c)
   - [Moonbase Alpha](https://moonbase.moonscan.io/token/0xec19ebb094269b2782fbab3b5ce6e3cb4dea86a2)
   - [Axelar dashboard](https://axelar.network/)